Sen-Se1/advanced-python-labs/README.md

 - **Web Scraping** – for extracting and analyzing data from websites
 - **LangChain** – for building AI applications with large language models
 - **Crawl4AI** – for advanced web crawling and data extraction
+- **LLM Access with FastAPI & Ollama** – for building secure AI APIs with authentication

 ---